felleg/felleg.gitlab.io-backup/content/posts/20220806-overcoming-learning-anxiety.md

 extracting everything there was to learn from a specific book.
 It's a subtle difference, but it means a lot.

 For example, if someone was standing in a gym next to their punching bag, you would probably understand that whatever damage the bag exhibits went directly into making that person stronger.
 A person holding a folded book is pretty much the same thing.

 ## Book Suplex  - Opening Pandora's Box

 It was my current manager (and mentor!)
 Mathieu who showed me a "tool" that I would be using for the rest of my life.
-It is a hand position, a way of holding books that helps the mind focus and actually start learning.
+It is a way of holding books that reminds us that our goal is to learn.
+I call it the *book suplex*, but I also give it other fun names like the inverse fold, or the broken spine grab.
 Here is what it looks like:

-{{< figure src="/img/how-to-hold-book.jpg" position="center" caption="Suplex that book!
-Don't be afraid to give it all you've got!" >}}
+{{< figure src="/img/book-suplex.jpg" position="center" caption="Suplex that book, even if it's a hardcover!" >}}

-Yup, the good old book suplex, aka the inverse fold, aka  the broken spine grab.
-Those  who know, know.
+Some people might cringe when seeing this.
+But those who know, know.

-You might be asking: What difference does it make to hold a book bent over backwards?
-For one, it showed me an important
+Indeed, you might be asking: What difference does it make to hold a book bent over backwards?

+Personally, the book suplex taught me an important
+lesson: Books are punching bags.
+If they are damaged after you are done with them, chances are it's because you showed them who's boss.

-lesson: Books, like punching bags, should exhibit some form of damage trough normal use.
-It is their content that is valuable, what sticks in your brain after  you are done with them.
-The extraction process might leave marks, but  that does not matter.
+A book is just a bunch of pages with ink on them.
+It is a book's content that is valuable, i.e. what sticks in your brain after  you are done with it.
+The extraction process might leave marks, but  that is secondary.
 Books are a mere tactile visual support.
-A badly folded book is not impacted at all in its capacity to teach us something.
+A suplexed book is not impacted at all in its capacity to teach us something.
 Yet, as obvious as this might sound, it is a truth that eluded me for many years.